Son of Ingagi: Production

 Spencer Williams' screenplay for Son of Ingagi was based on his own story titled House of Horror.
 Alfred N. Sack, whose Dallas, Texas-based company Sack Amusement Enterprises produced and distributed race films, was impressed with Spencer Williams' screenplay for Son of Ingagi and offered him the opportunity to write and direct a feature film.
 William's resulting film was The Blood of Jesus (1941) while Son of Ingagi was directed by the white American director Richard Kahn.
 At that time, the only African American filmmaker was the self-financed Oscar Micheaux.

 Cynthia Erb, author of Tracking King Kong: A Hollywood Icon in World Culture suggests that the reason the film's monster does not match the title in the film was possibly for box office reasons, as to have it relate to the popular success of the exploitation film Ingagi (1930).
 Both Richard Gilliam of Allmovie and Erb note that N'Gina was probably influenced by Boris Karloff's character in Frankenstein with N'Gina's outbursts of violence and tendency to show emotions of suffering and being mournful.

-Reception
+Release and reception

+Son of Ingagi was screened in Detroit, Michigan on February 14, 1940 at the Warfield Theater, a 376-seat African-American theater.

-Richard Gilliam of the online film database Allmovie wrote that the film was "One of the more interesting low-budget films of the early '40s" and "Despite what its low-budget origin and lurid subject matter might indicate, Son of Ingagi is both well-written and well-acted.
+Gilliam of the online film database AllMovie wrote that the film was "One of the more interesting low-budget films of the early '40s" and "Despite what its low-budget origin and lurid subject matter might indicate, Son of Ingagi is both well-written and well-acted.
 It's no undiscovered classic, but it's also not the bottom-of-the-barrel trash that some references sources claim that it is."